microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 ### Running a single metagenomics workflow

-Each component of the end-to-end Metagenomics workflow can be run on its own, provided with the correct input types.
+Each component of the end-to-end Metagenomics workflow can be run on its own if given the correct input file type(s).
 The following are some examples for running these individual workflows.

 !["Run a Single Workflow" page with dropdown menu listing the individual workflows available to run.](../_static/images/howto_guides/workflows/metaG/03102025_run_single_wf_dropdown.png)